aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 We can minify these files, which could result in a space saving of up to 20 MB.
 Minifying is the process of removing new-lines and whitespace characters from the files.
 The 20 MB number was collected by removing all new-line and whitespace characters.
-In reality, we will need to do something slightly more sophisticated and keep whitespace in documentation comments, so that type-checking in IDEs still has readable type references.
+In reality, we can not actually remove all whitespace.
+We will need to maintain whitespace in documentation comments, so that type-checking in IDEs still has readable type references.
+As well as the minimum whitespace necessary for the files to still be readable when navigating to them in an IDE from usage of `aws-cdk-lib`.

+For the type declaration files, we will also pursue combining them into one file per submodule.
+Currently, there is one `.d.ts` file per `.ts` file in the `aws-cdk-lib` source code.
+This could lead to better compression of the library overall.
+And, would improve performance for `tsc` invocations, since the compiler would not need to read as many files.
+These improvements have not been measured yet.
+They will be measured during the implementation to make sure the changes are worth it.

 ### Is this a breaking change?